 As such, it goes on to say that a responsive website is super important for smartphones and tablets.
 Be where your customers are!

-We have already mentioned why you need a responsive website, i.e. to have a fabulous experience for your website visitors regardless of the device size or type they are using.
-It allows visitors to interact with your website by reducing bounce rate, and increasing conversions.
+We have already mentioned why you need a responsive website, i.e., to have a fabulous experience for your website visitors regardless of the device size or type they are using.
+It allows visitors to interact with your website by reducing bounce rates and increasing conversions.

-Not having a mobile responsive website is a perfect recipe for disaster.
+Not having a mobile responsive website design in Denver is a perfect recipe for disaster.
 You will witness a sharp fall in your potential customers, as much as up to 90%!
 Ouch!
 That’s pretty much your entire business.
 Imagine going down to just $10,000 from an average monthly sales of $100,000!

 1. Responsive web design gets better rankings [top]